s1lverfish/ryu577.github.io/_posts/2018-10-07-competitive_coin_tossing.markdown

 The original problem stated in this blog (you get three consecutive heads before I get two consecutive heads) was solved using Markov chains.

-Is the fact then that there exists another method to solve this same problem, also relying completely on Markov chains, but having very little to do with the one discussed in section 4 a testement to the versetility of Markov chains?
+Is the fact then that there exists another method to solve this same problem, also relying completely on Markov chains, but having very little to do with the one discussed in section 4 a testement to the versetility and power of Markov chains?

 Let's go over this new method before we decide.